AnastasiiaFedostceva/AssessmentSignantHealth/README.md

 3) Only HTTP methods, mentioned in demo task, are covered.
 Just as an example, non described DELETE method added to check that the HTTP error code in this case is 405.
 All other methods are omitted.
 4) Actual implementation of the API method GET /api/users does not require TOKEN parameter.
 The tests (/tests/test_get_all_users.py) were designed according to this imprecision, so this parameter is not needed.
 5) Some libraries, referenced in the Flasky project are not mentioned in requirements.txt, so when installing Flasky locally, you may need to downgrade versions of some libraries.
 This also mentions in corresponded section.
+6) one test (test_update_profile.py::test_update_user_profile_username_404) is FAILED, because assertion for error code is failed.
+Updating profile for unexisting user must return 404 error code, but returns 201.
+This is a bug.
 ### For UI tests ###
 1) Only positive tests are implemented.
 Any kind of negative cases might be done by the same manner, for example, trying to register with the same username will cause an error - we can check this error.
 2) Parametrization implemented only for negative test cases for the 'Login' action